(no personal care*)

 Right to Accessibility

-The system of rules within which people have to work must be clear and open in order to maximize the ability of the disabled person to take control of their own support.
+The system of rules within which people have to work must be clear and open in order to maximize the ability of the person to take control of their own support.

 ‘I can understand the rules and systems and am able to get help easily.’

-Disabled people, their families and their communities must not be assumed to be incapable of managing their own support, learning skills and making a contribution.
+People, their families and their communities must not be assumed to be incapable of managing their own support, learning skills and making a contribution.

 ‘Give me enough help, but not too much; I’ve got something to contribute too’